Treatments for Acne

 What causes this buildup in the first place?
 One theory is that it is the skin’s attempt to get rid of toxins.
 These toxins can originate from your diet or can be environmental – such as pollutants or atomized grease.
-Certain skin products, like oil-based make-up, can also be a factor.
+Certain skin products, like oil-based makeup, can also be a factor.
 Things like inflammation or acne could be the result of the body attempting to expel or kick out unneeded or poisonous elements.
-If you are putting the wrong things into it, you’re body may be telling you to knock it off.
+If you are putting the wrong things into it, your body may be telling you to knock it off.

 Teenagers – as they wander an urban zone or skateboard through suburbia – are continuously given opportunities to eat junk food, fast food, greasy food, and products stuffed with artificial ingredients.
 Depending on their upbringing, they may not be prone to paying much attention to what they eat.
 Add to this the fact that their bodies are undergoing serious hormonal changes and you have some components of “teenage angst.”
 Perhaps the pain and torment connected with acne will be enough motivation to do something about it.
 Maybe parents will say “enough is enough” or have emotional (or physical) scars of their own.
 Or better yet, child and parent will decide to tackle the problem together.
 Foods and factors that can contribute to acne include: